 World Press Freedom Rank: China 176/180

-Founded in 1931, Xinhua News Agency or New China News Agency is the official state owned news agency in the People’s Republic of China.
-He Ping is the Editor-in-Chief and and Cai Mingzhao is the president.
+Founded in 1931, Xinhua News Agency or New China News Agency is the official state-owned news agency in the People’s Republic of China.
+He Ping is the Editor-in-Chief and Cai Mingzhao is the president.
 Cai Mingzhao is also a member of the 18th Central Committee of the Communist Party of China.
-Xinhua News Agency‘s headquarter is located in Beijing.
-Xinhua News Agency focuses on providing daily coverage of business, politics, economics, sport, sci-tech and culture etc.
+Xinhua News agencies headquarter is located in Beijing.
+Xinhua News Agency focuses on providing daily coverage of business, politics, economics, sport, sci-tech, and culture, etc.

 Reporters without Borders has reported China as the “World’s leading prison for citizen journalists.”
 According to their 2017 report, China ranks 176 out of 180 countries in the World Press Freedom Index.

 Xinhua is owned by the People’s Republic of China and is funded by the sale of its news content that is similar to Reuters.

 The content of headlines and articles use minimal loaded words pertaining to national news such as “Xi stresses real combat training” or “Xi says senior officials “crucial” in Party, state governance.”
 Their US coverage also utilizes minimally loaded headlines and least biased coverage “Analysis: U.S.-DPRK relations to be Trump’s biggest 2018 foreign policy challenge, experts say.”
 Although they completely lack linked sourcing they do provide credible sources such as Brookings Institute, Stratfor and Center for the Study of the Presidency and Congress, through the use of quotes.